Minerva McGonagall: Film adaptations

-McGonagall is portrayed by Maggie Smith in seven of the eight Harry Potter films (not appearing in Deathly Hallows — Part 1).
-Reportedly, she was the only actor whose involvement Rowling had specifically requested.
-Despite receiving praise from J. K. Rowling for her performance, Smith said that acting in the films was not fully satisfying.
+McGonagall is portrayed by Maggie Smith in seven of the eight Harry Potter films; the only instalment in which she does not appear being Harry Potter and the Deathly Hallows – Part 1 (2011).
+Reportedly, she was the only actor whose involvement J.K.
+Rowling had specifically requested.
+Despite receiving praise from Rowling for her performance, Smith said that acting in the films was not fully satisfying.
 However, she said she enjoyed being a part of the franchise because it allowed her to bond with her grandchildren.
-Smith underwent intensive chemotherapy for breast cancer while filming Half-Blood Prince.
+Smith underwent intensive chemotherapy for breast cancer while filming the sixth film of the series.
 The treatment left her feeling "horribly sick", but she eventually made a full recovery.

+Fantastic Beasts

 McGonagall appears as a Hogwarts professor in the prequel films Fantastic Beasts: The Crimes of Grindelwald (2018) and Fantastic Beasts: The Secrets of Dumbledore (2022).
 Several websites have pointed out that according to timeline details provided in Order of the Phoenix, McGonagall would not have been teaching at Hogwarts during the events of these films.
 Her inclusion in the series consequently upset some fans.
 McGonagall is portrayed by Fiona Glascott in the films.

-Television adaption
+Television adaptation

-McGonagall is set to be portrayed by Janet McTeer in the HBO television adaption of the Harry Potter series.
+McGonagall is set to be portrayed by Janet McTeer in the upcoming HBO television series Harry Potter.

-Stage adaption
+Stage adaptation

 The 2016 stage play Harry Potter and the Cursed Child is set nineteen years after Voldemort's death.
 In the play, McGonagall is the headmistress of Hogwarts.